kdnye/Expenses/server/README.md

 The resulting image exposes port `3000` and runs `node dist/index.js`.
-Configure the container by providing the environment variables documented above&mdash;at a minimum `DATABASE_URL`, `API_KEY`, and `ADMIN_JWT_SECRET` must be set so that the server can connect to PostgreSQL, authenticate report submissions, and secure administrator sessions.
+Configure the container by providing the environment variables documented above&mdash;at a minimum `DATABASE_URL` and `ADMIN_JWT_SECRET` must be set so that the server can connect to PostgreSQL and secure administrator sessions.

 ## Admin authentication